The Correlation Between Maintenance and Resident Retention

 Renewals are not just about lost rent and vacancy rates.
 Included in the process are:

 • Move-out inspection: Sometimes they are painless, sometimes they uncover many items that need to be fixed, replaced, or dealt with.
-Everything from hoarding to bedbugs to damaged drywall has the potential to be discovered, delaying a new tenant from moving in… not to mention high costs of making the property rentable.
+Everything from hoarding to bedbugs to damaged drywall has the potential to be discovered, delaying a new resident from moving in… not to mention high costs of making the property rentable.

 • Re-listing/Marketing: In a perfect world, renters would be lined up at the door.
 In the real-world, the property will need to be marketed with new photos and updated/re-activated listings.